 When you go this route, we recommend keeping your Mighty Network private or secret (or keeping any individual Groups or Courses you are selling within your Mighty Network private or secret), then inviting members who pay you externally to get the access you are offering.

 You have two options when you choose to process payments externally:

-- You can manually manage inviting members into your private or secret Mighty Network and send a direct invite to a new people once they pay you through an external payment gateway.
+- You can manually manage inviting members into your private or secret Mighty Network and send a direct invite to a new person once they pay you through an external payment gateway.
 If you are selling access to individual Groups or Courses within your private Mighty Network, you can also invite someone directly into a private or secret Group or Course inside your network.
-If someone isn't already a member of your overall Mighty Network and they are invited directly into a Group or Course, they will automatically be joined into your overall community via that invite.
+If someone isn't already a member of your overall Mighty Network and they are invited directly into a Group or Course, they will first be joined into your overall community via that invite.
 Afterwards, the Member will then have to click the invite again to successfully join the Group or Course they were originally invited to.

 - You can automate inviting members into your private or secret Mighty Network using our Zapier integration if the payment gateway that you're using also offers a Zapier integration.
 Our Zapier integration includes features that will help you automate sending new invites or removing members if needed.
 If you are selling access to individual Groups or Courses within your private Mighty Network, you can also use Zapier to automate inviting someone directly into a private or secret Group or Course inside your network.
-If someone isn't already a member of your overall Mighty Network and they are invited directly into a Group or Course, they will automatically be joined into your overall community via that invite as well as the Group or Course.
+If someone isn't already a member of your overall Mighty Network and they are invited directly into a Group or Course, they will be joined into your overall community via that invite as well as the Group or Course.

 How to Use Zapier for Automating Invites into Your Mighty Network